Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#Requirements "Previous section in reading order")]   [[\>](#Variable-Description-Notes "Next section in reading order")]       [[\<\<](#Building-on-Unix "Beginning of this chapter or previous chapter")]   [[Up](#Building-on-Unix "Up section")]   [[\>\>](#Using "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ----------------------------------------------------------- --------------------------------------------------------------------- --- ----------------------------------------------------------------------------- ---------------------------------------- --------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.2 Specifying the Environment for Building {.section}
+3.2 Specifying the Environment for Building
 -------------------------------------------

 The netCDF configure script searches your path to find the compilers and